pes10k/web-api-manager/README.md

 Functionality
 ---
 The extension currently includes the following functionality:
-*   Creation of domain-specifiy functionlity rules, based on host-matching regular expressions.
+*   Creation of domain-specific functionality rules, based on host-matching regular expressions.
 *   Blocking of functionality across all domains, with a fallback, "default" blocking rule.
-*   A novel method of blocking functionality, designed to minimize the effect of removing functionlity on existing code that expects that functionlity to be in place.
+*   A novel method of blocking functionality, designed to minimize the effect of removing functionality on existing code that expects that functionality to be in place.
-*   A categorization of approximatly 1,400 JavaScript methods into 74 different Web API standards (and, where appropriate, sub-standards).
+*   A categorization of approximately 1,400 JavaScript methods into 74 different Web API standards (and, where appropriate, sub-standards).
-*   User feedback to alert users how many hosts are executing script everytime they visit a site, to ease the creating of new rules.
+*   User feedback to alert users how many hosts are executing script every time they visit a site, to ease the creating of new rules.

 The following functionality is not currently implemented, but is being considered for future inclusion:
-*   The ability to subscribe to blocking rulesets created by trusted third parties, similar to the EasyList / AdBlockPlus model of rule subscriptions.
+*   The ability to subscribe to blocking rule sets created by trusted third parties, similar to the EasyList / AdBlockPlus model of rule subscriptions.
 *   Blocking property accesses on non-global structures through an additional level of interposition on runtime created objects.